mhcrnl/ogcalc/doc/ogcalc.rst

 As part of the production (and quality control) processes in the brewing industry, it is necessary to determine the alcohol content of each batch at several stages during the brewing process.
-This is calculated using the density (gravity) in \unitfrac{g}{cm$^3$} and the refractive index.
+This is calculated using the density (gravity) in :math:`\mathrm{g}/\mathrm{cm}^3` and the refractive index.
 A correction factor is used to align the calculated value with that determined by distillation, which is the standard required by HM Customs \& Excise.
-Because alcoholic beverages are only slightly denser than water, the PG value is the
+Because alcoholic beverages are only slightly denser than water, the PG value is the :math:`(\mathrm{density} -1)
-$(\mathrm{density} -1) \times 10000$.
-That is, 1.0052 would be
-entered as 52.
+\times 10000`.
+That is, 1.0052 would be entered as 52.

 Original gravity is the density during fermentation.
 As alcohol is produced during fermentation, the density falls.
 Traditionally, this